jaspervdj/jaspervdj/posts/2020-01-02-mandelbrot-lovejoy-rain.md

 # Summary

-At some point during [ICFP2019] in Berlin, I came across a completely unrelated [old paper][pdf] by Mandelbrot, Lovejoy about the fractal properties of rain.
+At some point during [ICFP2019] in Berlin, I came across a completely unrelated [old paper][pdf] by S. Lovejoy and B. B. Mandelbrot called _"Fractal properties of rain, and a fractal model"_.

 While the model in the paper is primarily meant to model rain**fall**; the authors explain that it can also be used for rain**clouds**, since these two